FrickTobias/DBS-Pro/README.md

 Size (bp):   |         21        | |        20        | |                   42                   | | 5 | | 6  | |         21        |
 ```

-This is the DBS-Pro construct currently in use.
+This is the DBS-Pro construct used in the publication [Banijamali et al. 2022][3].

 #### pba